alepolidori/nethserver-voip-pbx-guide/README.md

 It is possible to connect NethServer VoIP PBX to the external PSTN network to call any analogue or mobile phone, but a more advanced configuration is needed.

+## Other info

+NethServer VoIP PBX is the open source part of more advanced NethServer NethVoice PBX produced by Nethesis.

 ## Links

 - NethServer FreePBX: http://docs.nethserver.org/en/v7/freepbx.html